 Any of these identifiers can classify health information as protected health information (PHI), which limits use and disclosure.
 Data de-identification tools with sensitive data discovery can detect and mask such information.

 The Safe Harbor method, which is usually praised for its simplicity and low cost, is not well adapted for all use cases: It can either be overly restrictive, leaving too little utility within the data, or overly permissive, leaving too many indirect identifiers in the clear.

 Expert determination involves applying statistical and scientific principles to data to achieve a very small risk of re-identification.
 This method makes it possible to tailor the de-identification process to the use case at hand while also maximizing utility; it is therefore praised for its flexibility.

 Expert determination is sometimes considered too costly to use because it requires the involvement of an expert in statistics, who can be expensive to source.
-However, the expert determination method enables the use of quantitative methods to lower the re-identification risk, which opens the door for leveraging generalization and automation.
+However, the expert determination method enables the use of quantitative methods to lower the re-identification risk, which opens the door for leveraging data generalization and automation.

 Limited Data Sets